 We focus on communities that suffer from a growing clash between rural livelihood and unregulated industrial growth including growing fear to speak out against polluters due to corruption and threats against community leaders and face an emergence of serious environmental and health damage.

-The need for intervention by Arnika and EARTH is due to the widespread misconception that industrial pollution is only a technical problem, when it is actually a problem of corruption, lack of law enforcement and lack of good governance.
+The need for intervention by Arnika and EARTH is due to the widespread belief that industrial pollution is only a technical problem, when it is actually a problem of corruption, lack of law enforcement and lack of good governance.
 Residents and workers in contaminated environments are often denied the practical right to participate in decision-making because they are not technical experts and there is a lack of relevant data available to the public.
 Citizen complaints are dismissed for lacking scientific evidence.
 As a result, there is growing conflict in many communities across Thailand, and increasing poverty among residents and workers who face the financial burden of working in contaminated environments and living with pollution-related illnesses.

 Past activities by EARTH and Arnika, including collaboration between EARTH and Arnika in 2012-2013, have shown that simple but strategic community-based research can generate scientifically-verifiable results and increase community negotiating power, which effectively trigger government agencies and even polluters to take action and implement policy changes toward more transparent and sustainable practices.